 As you scan your search results, if you see something you want to come back to and check out later, add it to your QuickList.
-To save a resource to QuickList from the search results page, click on the + symbol on the resource.
+To save a resource to QuickList from the search results page, click three vertical dots and then the + symbol on the resource.

 Types of Resources

 Note that Discovery Education has a lot of different types of resources - everything from images to interactives, podcasts to projects.
 Use the search filters to explore.

 - Channels - filter down to collections of resources